Dipolar dephasing of Rydberg D-state polaritons

+and leads to a rate constant $\mathcal{C}(\O)=\nD\left(1 - e^{- OD_{im}}\right)/R_{in}^2$.
+Furthermore, we observe, that a finite life time of the Rydberg impurity results in an effective saturation of the transmission.
+However, the full time evolution for the transmission including higher number of excited Rydberg impurities is extremely challenging and beyond the scope of the present manuscript.
 These calculations provide important insights into the behavior of the dephasing.
 First, the averaged optical thickness $OD_{im}>1$ of a dephasing event is sufficient to strongly block the medium.
 Therefore, the decay mainly follows the probability to absorb at least one impurity.
 Second, there appears a characteristic distance with the highest probability for the excitation of an impurity Rydberg state given by the competition between the higher dephasing rates at shorter distances and the suppression to find two Rydberg excitations due to the blockade effect, \figref{fig4}(b-c).
 The latter is strongly affected by the polariton dynamics inside the medium, as has been previously discussed in terms of a diffusive behavior \cite{Vuletic2012}: at the entrance of the two photons into the medium, the probability to find two Rydberg excitations is purely determined by the blockade due to interactions $\psiSS(z) \sim 1/(1-\bar{\chi} \vOneD(\relative))$ where $ \hbar \bar{\chi} = -i({\GamP}/{ \Omega^2} +{1}/{ \GamP})$ \cite{Buechler2014}.
 This dip in probability broadens during propagation due to correction to the linear behavior of the polariton dispersion, while the single polariton losses provide an overall reduction of the amplitude (see \figref{fig4}(c)).
-Those effects strongly depend on $\O$.
+These effects strongly depend on $\O$.
 In addition, photons inside the medium are compressed due to the slow light velocity, which contributes an additional factor $\O^{-4}$ (Eq.\,\eqref{eq:PolaritonAmplitude}) to the scaling of $\mathcal{C}(\O)$ with $\O$.
 Both described effects combined explain the numerical results presented in \figref{fig4}(d).
 We find qualitative agreement between theory and experiment without any fitting parameters.
 While for low $n$ and small values of $\O$ the agreement is excellent, for larger $\O$ we observe a discrepancy, and moreover, the theory does not reproduce the strong scaling with main principal quantum number $n$ measured in the experiment.
-We expect the following phenomena to be the reason for this discrepancy.
-First, the theoretical analysis does not include the control field coupling of $m_J\neq 5/2$ states to $5P_{3/2}$ manifold, which provides AC-stark shift and broadening of the Rydberg lines.
-Furthermore, the splitting between the $nD_{5/2}$ and $nD_{3/2}$ manifold, which scales with $n^{-3}$ is reduced and eventually becomes comparable to $\O$ and $\gamma_e$.
-Thus, the $nD_{3/2}$ manifold will impact evolution of the system and this effect will be stronger for higher $n$ and $\O$.
+We expect the reason for this discrepancy to be the fact that for large $\O$ and $n$ the AC-stark shift and broadening of the Rydberg lines, caused by coupling to the $5P_{3/2}$ manifold by the control field, becomes comparable to the splitting between the $nD_{5/2}$ and $nD_{3/2}$ manifold which scales with $n^{-3}$.
+In this case, our two-step approach of first calculating the interaction potentials and then incorporating them into the polariton propagation does not capture the full evolution of the system.